 5. We have also maintained a strict control over the running costs of Government itself, in particular, manpower.
 By the end of this month we shall have reduced the numbers of the Civil Service to 652,000 - a fall of 80,000 since 1979.
-This represents a saving this year of around £590 million in the Civil Service pay bill.
-We are on course for a further reduction to 630,000 by April 1984 - the target we set ourselves on taking office, and which some thought unattainable.
+[This represents a saving this year of almost £600 million in the Civil Service pay bill.]
+A further reduction to 630,000 by April 1984 is planned.
+The target we set ourselves on taking office, and which some thought unattainable, is thus now within reach.
+Civil Service numbers will by next year be lower than at any time since the War.